SengulC/gol-distr/README.md

 You **must not** modify any of the files ending in `_test.go`.
 We will be using these tests to judge the correctness of your implementation.

 The skeleton code uses SDL.
 This is a basic graphics library which you already used in Imperative Programming unit.
 To install the library follow the following instructions:

-- **Linux Lab Machines** - SDL should already be installed and working.
-- **Personal Ubuntu PCs** - `sudo apt install libsdl2-dev`
-- **MacOS** - `brew install sdl2` or use the official [`.dmg` installer](https://www.libsdl.org/download-2.0.php).
-- **Other** - Consult the [official documentation](https://wiki.libsdl.org/Installation) or see our [experimental instructions for running natively on Windows](content/windows_sdl_native.md)

-### Submission

-The coursework requires two independent implementations.
-You will be required to submit **both** implementations (assuming both were attempted).
-Every student is required to upload their full work to Blackboard.
-There will be three separate submissions points on Blackboard - one for the report and two for each implementation.

-- For the report, you must submit a single file called `report.pdf`. [report submission point - NOT YET AVAILABLE](#)
-- For the parallel implementation, you must submit a single zip file called `parallel.zip`.
-It must contain all the code required to compile and run the program. [parallel submission point - NOT YET AVAILABLE](#)
-- For the distributed implementation, you must submit a single zip file called `distributed.zip`.
-It must contain all the code required to compile and run the program. [distributed submission point - NOT YET AVAILABLE](#)
-- If you have multiple versions, only submit the ones you wish us to check for correctness (one zip for parallel and one for distributed).
-Other versions may be shared via OneDrive with Sion, Pui and Michael.

-Submitting different filenames or file formats (e.g. `.docx`, `.tex`, `.7z` or `.rar`) will result in a mark penalty.

-You should be using `git` for version control, however, please don't include your `.git` directory in your submission.
-You can generate a correct archive using the command `git archive -o [FILENAME].zip HEAD`.

-Make sure you submit it early (not last minute!) to avoid upload problems. **Each team member has to upload an identical copy of the team's work.**

 ## Stage 1 - Parallel Implementation